 Eid-ul-Azha, A symbol of Islamic spirit and sacrifice

 “God often tests and tries those whom he loves.
-He called upon Prophet Ibrahim to sacrifice the object he loved most.
+He called upon Prophet Abraham to sacrifice the object he loved most.
 Ibrahim answered the call and offered to sacrifice his son.
 Today too, God is testing and trying the Muslims of Pakistan and India.
 He has demanded great sacrifices from us.
 Our new-born state is bleeding from wounds inflicted by our enemies.
 Our Muslim brethren in India are being victimized and oppressed as Muslims for their help and sympathy for the establishment of Pakistan.
-Dark clouds surround us on all sides for the moment but we are not daunted, for I am sure, if we show the same spirit of sacrifice as was shown by Ibrahim, God would rend the clouds and shower on us His blessing as He did on Ibrahim.
+Dark clouds surround us on all sides for the moment but we are not daunted, for I am sure, if we show the same spirit of sacrifice as was shown by Abraham, God would rend the clouds and shower on us His blessing as He did on Abraham.
 Let us, therefore, on the day of Eid-ul-Azha which symbolizes the spirit of sacrifice enjoined by Islam, resolve that we shall not be deterred from our objective of creating a state of our own concept by any amount of sacrifice, trials or tribulations which may lie ahead of us and that we shall bend all our energies and resources to achieve our goal.
 I am confident that in spite of its magnitude, we shall overcome this grave crisis as we have in our long history surmounted many others and notwithstanding the efforts of our enemies, we shall emerge triumphant and strong from the dark night of suffering and show the world that the state exists not for life but for good life.

 On this sacred day, I send greetings to our Muslim brethren all over the world both on behalf of myself and the people of Pakistan.
-For us Pakistan, on this day of thanksgiving and rejoicing, has been overshadowed by the suffering and sorrow of 5 million Muslims in East Punjab and its neighborhood.
+For us Pakistan, on this day of thanksgiving and rejoicing, has been overshadowed by the suffering and sorrow of five million Muslims in East Punjab and its neighborhood.
 I hope that, wherever Muslim men and women foregather on this solemn day.
 They will remember in their prayers these unfortunate men, women and children who have lost their dear ones, homes and hearths and are undergoing an agony and suffering as great and cruel as any yet inflicted on humanity.
 In the name of this mass of suffering humanity I renew my appeal to Muslims wherever they may be, to extend to us in this hour of our danger and need, their hand of brotherly sympathy, support and cooperation.
 Nothing on earth now can undo Pakistan.

 The greater the sacrifices we are made to undergo the purer and more chastened shall we emerge like gold from fire.
 So my message to you all is of hope, courage and confidence.
 Let us mobilize all our resources in a systematic and organized way and tackle the grave issues that confront us with grim determination and discipline worthy of a great nation.”